 Bali tips for aspiring digital nomads

-- Have a plan and stick to it.
+- Have a plan and stick to it, even if it’s only an outline.
 It doesn’t work like travel where you can leave things open-ended and make fantastic synchronistic discoveries.
 Working remotely needs planning and structure

 - Choose one place and stay there for a long period – I tried to move around too much and it was disruptive.